Skip to main content

 how is this different from lorem ipsum for mockups

-Lorem Ipsum fills paragraph-length body copy with unreadable Latin — it tells you nothing about heading tone or length.
-This generator produces short, readable English headings matched to your context, so a dashboard mockup says 'Activity Overview' instead of 'Lorem Ipsum Dolor'.
-Stakeholders react to the design, not the words.
+Lorem ipsum fills paragraph-length body copy with unreadable Latin — it tells you nothing about heading tone or length.
+This generator produces short, readable English headings matched to your context, so a dashboard mockup says 'Recent Activity' instead of 'Lorem Ipsum Dolor'.
+Reviewers react to the design, not the words.

 which style should I pick for a SaaS product mockup

-Choose 'dashboard' for internal SaaS screens — it generates titles like 'Usage Metrics' or 'Team Activity' that match the vocabulary users expect.
-If your product has a public marketing site, run a second batch with 'landing page' selected and mix both sets across your prototype.
+Choose dashboard for internal screens — it deals headings like 'Performance Metrics', 'Audit Log', and 'Quick Actions' that match the vocabulary users expect.
+If the product also has a public marketing site, run a second batch with landing page selected and mix both sets across the prototype.

 can placeholder headings accidentally ship in a real product